Naalu Policeum Nalla Irundha Oorum: Plot

-The film starts with an outsider coming to the village to provide invitations to the people there.
-There is a police station with one sub-inspector Chelladurai (Bagavathi Perumal) and three constables.
-The village is winning the award from the president (Thirumurugan) for being a model village.
+The film starts with an outsider coming to a village to provide invitations to the people there.
+There is a police station with one sub-inspector Chelladurai and three constables.
+The village wins an award from the president for being a model village.
 People are very honest and hardworking, and there are no problems in the village.
 The policemen lead a very peaceful life because of the villagers.
 They work from 9 to 5 and are closed on Sundays.
 The police station is used for playing board games and watching TV along with the villagers.
-Constable Shanmugapandian (Arulnithi) is a daydreamer and has a liking to a schoolteacher named Subha (Remya Nambeesan).
+Constable Shanmugapandian is a daydreamer and has a liking to a schoolteacher named Subha.
 However, he is unable to propose to her.
 Since the village is clean without any crimes, the higher officials plan to transfer them to another village known for riots.
 Saddened by this, the four policemen create trouble for the villagers.
-Padhinettam Pandiyan (Singampuli) and Chelladurai ask a favor from a thief (Yogi Babu) to steal things so they can file a case, but all their attempts fail.
+Padhinettam Pandiyan and Chelladurai ask for a favor from a thief to steal things so they can file a case, but all their attempts fail.
 How their actions cause change among the villagers and their lives is the rest of the film.

 Cast

 Production

-The film was first reported in July 2013, when Leo Visions announced that newcomer director Srikrishna would make a film starring Arulnithi in the lead role.

 Arulnithi began filming for the project in December 2013 and revealed he played a day-dreaming cop constantly brought back to reality by his superior, adding that it will be his first comedy film.

-Arulnithi leads a four-man police team composing of Singampuli and actors Bagavathi Perumal and Rajkumar, who had starred in the production house's first venture Naduvula Konjam Pakkatha Kaanom (2012).
-Ramya Nambeesan plays Arulnithi's love interest in the film.
+Arulnithi leads a four-man police team composed of Singampuli and actors Bagavathi Perumal and Rajkumar, who had starred in the production house's first venture Naduvula Konjam Pakkatha Kaanom (2012).
+Ramya Nambeesan plays Arulnithi's love interest.

-The team shot fight sequences at Binny Mills, Chennai in February 2014.

-Track list
+Soundtrack

-Movie songs and background score was composed by B. R. Rejin.
+The music was composed by newcomer B. R. Rejin.